emerywebster/emerywebster.github.io/work/foxden.md

 layout: portfolio-item
 title: Foxden
 permalink: work/foxden
-intro: Foxden is a ridiculously simple, easy-to-use video collaboration product for desktop, mobile, and "in-room" use cases.
+intro: Foxden is a simple, easy-to-use video collaboration product with desktop, mobile, and "in-room" experiences.
 ---
 When I first joined ReadyTalk, I worked alongside Senior UX Designer, [Nam Nguyen](http://nam-ux.com), to ideate, test, and execute product design for [Foxden](http://foxden.io).

-After ~6 months with the company, I became the lead designer for a new product experience: PSTN functionality (which is an overly technical way of saying "send or receive a phone call").
+After ~6 months with the company, I moved into a lead design role for a new Foxden experience: PSTN functionality (which is a quick way of saying "send or receive a phone call").

 ---